francesco-losciale/kafka-training/README.md

 GROUP           TOPIC                    PARTITION  CURRENT-OFFSET  LOG-END-OFFSET  LAG             CONSUMER-ID                                             HOST            CLIENT-ID group-1         topic-with-one-partition 0          0               0               0               consumer-group-1-1-22d36a91-7adb-474f-94bc-d37cdb40721b /127.0.0.1      consumer-group-1-1

-### create a new consumer on the same topic and let's make it join the group with id `group-1`
+Create a new consumer on the same topic and let's make it join the group with id `group-1`
 > bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic topic-with-one-partition --from-beginning --group group-1

 ### adding new consumer with only one partition hasn't changed anything (number of consumer can't be greater than the numnber of partitions!)